intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-We apply the \texttt{Hidalgo} model on the \texttt{GaussMix} dataset with two different prior configurations: conjugate and truncated with point mass at \(\texttt{D}=5\).
+We apply the HIDALGO model on the GaussMix dataset with two different prior configurations: conjugate and truncated with point mass at \(\texttt{D}=5\).
 The code we used to run the models is:

+We can print one of the returned objects to visualize a short summary of the run:

-By using \texttt{alpha\_Dirichlet = 0.05}, we have adopted a sparse mixture modeling approach in the spirit of \citet{Malsiner-Walli2016, Malsiner-Walli2017}.
-In principle, the sparse mixture approach would automatically let the data estimate the number of mixture components required.
-As a consequence, the argument \code{K} should be interpreted as an upper bound on the number of active clusters.
-Nonetheless, we stress that estimating well-separated clusters with Pareto kernels is challenging, and we will discuss how to analyze the output to perform proper inference.
-The output object \texttt{hid\_fit} is a list of class \code{Hidalgo}, containing six elements:
+By using \texttt{alpha\_Dirichlet = 0.05}, we have adopted a sparse mixture modeling approach in the spirit of \citet{Malsiner-Walli2016}.
+The sparse mixture approach would automatically let the data estimate the number of mixture components required.
+As a consequence, the argument \texttt{K} should be interpreted as an upper bound on the number of active clusters.
+Nonetheless, we stress that estimating the number of well-separated clusters with Pareto kernels is challenging.
+Hence, we will discuss how to analyze the output to perform proper inference.
+The output object \texttt{hid\_fit} is a list of class \texttt{Hidalgo}, containing six elements: